arkhiwarkhi/Mullvad-VPN-Devuan/README.md

 # Mullvad-VPN-OpenRC
-A guide to run Mullvad VPN on OpenRC systems (particularly Devuan via Wireguard).
+A guide to run Mullvad VPN on OpenRC systems (particularly Devuan) via Wireguard.

 1. Install WireGuard and dependencies.
 ```